dominiksalvet/asus-fan-control/.github/pull_request_template.md

 If applicable, add screenshots to help explain your solution.

 **Additional context**
-Add any other context here including related issue numbers.
+Add any other context about the problem here including related issue numbers.